(They Long to Be) Close to You: Other versions

 The song was first recorded by Richard Chamberlain and released as a single in 1963 as "They Long to Be Close to You" (without parentheses).
 However, while the single's other side, "Blue Guitar", became a hit, "They Long to Be Close to You" did not.
 The tune was also recorded as a demo by Dionne Warwick in 1963, was re-recorded with a Burt Bacharach arrangement for her album Make Way for Dionne Warwick (1964), and was released as the B-side of her 1965 single "Here I Am".
 Dusty Springfield recorded the song in August 1964, but her version was not released commercially until it appeared on her album Where Am I Going?
 (1967).

 In 1970, Johnny Mathis recorded a version for his album Close to You.
 Also that year, Andy Williams recorded the song for his album The Andy Williams Show, not related to his television variety show of the same name.
 Bacharach released his own version in 1971.
 Bobby Womack also covered this song in 1971.
-Monologue/(They Long To Be) Close To You was released in 1971 on his Communication album.
+"Monologue / (They Long To Be) Close To You' was released in 1971 on his Communication album.
 The monologue on the intro of this song is Bobby's expression of frustration with the music industry.

+A cover of the song was recorded by the Cranberries and released on the 2002 expended edition of the 1994 album No Need to Argue.

+In 2024, Lady Gaga included her rendition of the song on Harlequin, a companion album to the film Joker: Folie à Deux, released on September 27, 2024.

+In 2025, Kanye West sampled Stevie Wonder's talkbox rendition of "Close to You" for his song "White Lines" on his album Bully.
+The released version of "White Lines" in 2026 instead features André Troutman performing a talkbox interpolation of the song.